akim67212/My-Cybersecurity-Portfolio/Apply filters to SQL queries/Apply filters to SQL queries.md

 ![lab2](https://github.com/user-attachments/assets/26dfd30b-6ea4-40ba-af95-2dfee826e84c)

 The first part of the screenshot is my query, and the second part is a portion of the output.
 This query returns all login attempts that occurred on 2022-05-09 or 2022-05-08.
-First, I started by selecting all data from the log\_in\_attempts table.
-Then, I used a WHERE clause with an OR operator to filter my results to output only login attempts that occurred on either 2022-05-09 or 2022-05-08.
-The first condition is login\_date \= '2022-05-09', which filters for logins on 2022-05-09.
-The second condition is login\_date \= '2022-05-08', which filters for logins on 2022-05-08.
+First, I started by selecting all data from the <marm>log\_in\_attempts</mark> table.
+Then, I used a <markWHERE</mark> clause with an OR operator to filter my results to output only login attempts that occurred on either 2022-05-09 or 2022-05-08.
+The first condition is <mark>login\_date \= '2022-05-09'</mark>, which filters for logins on 2022-05-09.
+The second condition is <mark>login\_date \= '2022-05-08'</mark>, which filters for logins on 2022-05-08.

 ## Retrieve login attempts outside of Mexico